 To provide professional, timely and high-quality patient centered care to the students, faculty, staff and guests of Drexel University’s Main Campus.
-Drexel University Emergency Medical Services (Drexel EMS) is a student organization consisting of student EMTs, first responders and support staff, as well as a medical director from Hahnemann University Hospital and an administrator from the Department of Public Safety.
+Drexel University Emergency Medical Services (Drexel EMS) is a student organization consisting of EMTs, first responders and support staff and medical director from Drexel College of Medicine, and an administrator from the Department of Public Safety.
 It is the goal of Drexel EMS to provide the most efficacious care to all who may need it in the safest and most professional manner.
 Drexel EMS acts to supplement the existing Emergency Medical Services (EMS) system in the city of Philadelphia by providing immediate care and performing life saving interventions.
 Drexel EMS works closely with the Department of Public Safety and the Drexel Police Department.

 As an incoming freshman to the Fall class of 2007, founder Dominic De Angelo (right) saw a need for EMS presence on campus.
 Realizing this need, Dominic partnered with founder Billy Messerschmidt (left) and the proposal for Drexel EMS was developed in 2008 and shared with the staff of the Pennoni Honors College.
 Receiving a positive review, the proposal for Drexel EMS quickly found its way to the desk of then Interim Provost Greenberg before finally making its way to the Drexel University Department of Public Safety.

 After many revisions, a final proposal outlined the operations, structure, administration and response procedures for what would become Drexel EMS.
 This final proposal was submitted to the Philadelphia Fire Department and received approval in March of 2010.